A custom cursor in CSS is one line, and the part everyone gets wrong is the end of it:

 Keep it small: the size cap

-Custom cursors have a size ceiling, and oversized images are not scaled down, they are ignored entirely (you get the keyword fallback instead).
-Firefox caps custom cursors at 128x128px.
-Other browsers and operating systems have their own limits, often lower.
+The maximum custom cursor size browsers accept is 128x128px in Firefox and Chromium, and oversized images are not scaled down, they are ignored entirely (you get the keyword fallback instead).
+MDN itself recommends staying at 32x32px, and other browsers and operating systems have their own limits, often lower.

 The safe answer is 32x32px.
 That is the size the underlying OS cursor machinery expects, it renders crisply, and it works across every browser and platform without hitting anyone's cap.
 Reach for a larger image only when you have tested it on the platforms you care about, and even then stay at or under 128px.
 If your cursor mysteriously falls back to the default, the image being too big is the second thing to check after a missing keyword fallback.